nekromoff/bicycle-master-plan/README.md

 3. *optional* If you want bikeshare data on your map, see file `config/bikeshare.example.php` for details on how to enable data download (public bikeshare API endpoint required)
 4. *optional* If you want additional custom data/markers on your map from **Google Sheets**, see `config/google.example.php` file on how to configure it (you will need to create a project with service access with `client_id` and JSON `keyfile` at https://console.developers.google.com)

+## Customization
+Open `public/css/main.css` to customize layer markers or styles of paths etc. SVG properties (`fill`, `stroke` etc.) need to be used for styling paths/OSM ways, see https://css-tricks.com/svg-properties-and-css/.

 ## Examples

 ### Markers created from photos automatically